 - Take away rubber bands, string, and twines.
 These substances can be twisted or stuck in your feline’s bowels, or even loop around their interior organs instigating an obstruction.
 It can be intimidating.

-- If the box has a cut-out handle, you may want to remove them out entirely so that your feline will not obstruct itself or cut his skin by stabbing his skull through it.
-In fact, it would be great to eliminate any grip or strap.
+- If the box has a cut-out handle, you may want to remove it entirely so that your feline will not obstruct itself or cut his skin by stabbing his skull through it.
+It would be great to eliminate any grip or strap.

 - Many cats are fascinated by the flavor of glues.
 Adhesive tape left on a box can be dangerous to them and can be a reason for an abdominal blockage if swallowed.